 At the law offices of Taylor Martino, P.C., our experienced Alabama wrongful death attorneys understand that when you are mourning the loss of loved one, filing a civil action for damages may not be at the top of your priority list.
 We understand, and want to reassure you that our attorneys are here to patiently and compassionately help you and your family understand your options and right to damages.

-A wrongful death claim may be pursued when any type of accident results in the death of another.
+A wrongful death lawsuit in Alabama may be pursued when any type of accident results in the death of another.
 This includes, but is not limited to:

 In order for a wrongful death suit to be successful, a plaintiff must prove certain elements (the same elements that are necessary to establish in a standard negligence-based personal injury claim).
 These elements are:

-Breach of duty of care.
 Once duty of care is established, the plaintiff must prove that the defendant breached the duty of care.
-For example, if a product manufacturer released a product with a dangerous defect, this is a breach of the duty of care owed to a consumer.
+For example, if a product manufacturer released a product with a dangerous defect, this is a breach of the duty of care owed to a consumer

 Another, very unique, aspect of Alabama wrongful death cases is that a plaintiff must prove that the breach of duty of care/action of the defendant was intentional and wanton.
 This will be discussed more in the section on damages recoverable.